 4. Gel stain:

-Gel stain isn’t the most well-known product in terms of wood finishes.
+Gel stain for cabinets isn’t the most well-known product in terms of wood finishes.
 That’s for sure.
-But, if you’re dealing with pine woods that tend to be prone to blotching or areas of discoloration in which the color isn’t correctly absorbed into the wood, gel staining is a great instrument to aid.
+But, if you’re dealing with pine woods that tend to be prone to blotching or areas of discoloration in which the color isn’t correctly absorbed into the wood, gel stain for cabinets is a great instrument to aid.
 So, the texture of gel stain is that it soaks into the wood in a smooth and even way which makes gel staining an ideal choice for homeowners who have no experience in DIY projects.

 5. Lacquer stain: